 5.14 The College authorities are committed to the safety and well-being of all those who study and work in the college’s environs, and it is expected of students that they will observe safety regulations and guidelines at all times.

-5.15 The college requests an annual voluntary contribution from students to cover extra costs incurred by the college in the printing and photocopying of class materials for the convenience of the students.
+5.15 The college requests an annual voluntary contribution from students to cover extra costs incurred by the college in the provision of numerous services including subsidising excursions, printing and photocopying of class materials for the convenience of the students.

 5.16 The college may from time to time supplement its operating income by means of fund-raising activities that are approved by the Board of Management.